mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 surface is marked by glorious festivals followed by the building of new habitations and the planting of new crops.
-Tiwathans are avid naturalists and enjoy hiking into their marshes and forests to watch the wildlife re- emerge from its dormant state.
+Tiwathans are avid naturalists and enjoy hiking into their marshes and forests to watch the wildlife re-emerge from its dormant state.

 Every few centuries, the flare cycle has a 'hiccup' of sorts in which the star breaks its rhythm, producing